sukechannnn/itamae-plugin-recipe-yk_mecab/README.md

 mecab version : 0.994

 mecab dictionary
 -

 ## Installation

-This gem is required g++ and wget.
+This gem is required g++, wget and Ruby.

 Add this line to your application's Gemfile: